jebbyk/OSBES-minecraft-bedrock-edition-shader/README.md

 #### 2. Clone your repository
     - When your are in your forked repository page click the green "Code" button and the clipboard button to copy the git link
     - Run in your terminal: git clone [your copied link goes here]
-#### 3. convert it to a .mcpack file and import
+#### 3. Convert to a .mcpack file and import
-    I recomend to use mixplorer file manager
+    I recommend the use of mixplorer file manager

     - Archive downloaded folder to .zip archive
     - Change filetype to be .mcpack instead of .zip